Paris Olympics kicks off with ambitious but rainy opening ceremony on the Seine River

 “The rain can't stop us,” said U.S. basketball star LeBron James, sporting a plastic poncho along with the other American flag bearer, tennis player Coco Gauff.

+Lady Gaga sang in a prerecorded performance, in French, with dancers shaking pink plumed pompoms, injecting a cabaret feel.
+To close the show, Celine Dion, standing under the Eiffel Tower, belted out her first live performance since the French-Canadian singer was diagnosed stiff person syndrome, a rare neurological disorder, at the end of 2022.

-French-Malian pop star Aya Nakamura, the most listened-to French-speaking artist in the world, sang her hit “Djadja” accompanied by the orchestra of the French Republican Guard.
-She emerged from a pyrotechnic display, wearing an all-gold outfit as she performed with a Republican guard band of the French army.
+French-Malian pop star Aya Nakamura, the most listened-to French-speaking artist in the world, emerged from a pyrotechnic display in an all-gold out to sing her hit “Djadja” accompanied by a Republican guard band of the French army.

-Merging the elements of opera and rock metal music on the global stage, band Gojira brought their progressive and technical death metal style, while singer Marina Viotti inserted her mezzo-soprano vocals.

-A singer resplendently dressed in the French colors of blue, white and red belted out France's national anthem, La Marseillaise, from the iron- and glass-domed roof of the Grand Palais, the venue for fencing and taekwondo.
-In the VIP section further along the river, French President Emmanuel Macron and others stood as she sang.
+More than three hours into the show, French President Emmanuel Macron declared the Games open.
+In a gaffe shortly beforehand, the five-ring Olympic flag was raised upside down at the Trocadero across from the Eiffel Tower.

+The final torch relay spanned landmarks like the Louvre and included sports legends like tennis greats Serena Williams and Rafael Nadal before French judo champ Teddy Riner and three-time Olympic champion runner Marie-Jose Perec lit the Olympic cauldron attached to a giant balloon, which floated into the Paris night.

 The ceremony celebrated women, including 10 golden statues of female pioneers that rose from giant pedestals along the river.
 Among them was Olympe de Gouges, who drafted the Declaration of the Rights of Women and the Female Citizen in 1791 during the French Revolution.
 She campaigned for the abolition of slavery and was guillotined in 1793.

+Sofia Cohen, 20, watching with her father, called the ceremony "electric."
+The Nicaraguan-Americans said the roar of applause given to the Ukrainian team was their favorite part.

+“Every Olympics is different, and this one was very French.
+The ceremony started out very majestic and regal.
+And as the rain started pouring down and time went on, everything got a little more hectic and fun,” she said.

-The sprawling ceremony gave organizers bigger crowds to transport, organize and safeguard than would have been the case if they'd followed the example of previous Olympic host cities that opened with stadium shows.
+The sprawling event gave organizers bigger crowds to transport, organize and safeguard than would have been the case if they'd followed the example of previous Olympic host cities that opened with stadium shows.

 Still, as the show got underway, optimism soared that Paris — true to its motto that speaks of being unsinkable — might just see its gambles pay off.
 That's despite the soggy weather — no other Summer Olympics opening ceremony has had rain since Helsinki in 1952.